gaboesquivel/gaboesquivel/content/cv/full.md

 key: full
 professionalTitle: Senior Product Engineer
 summary: >-
-  I build software products where the interface, the services, and the model or chain underneath have to work as one thing.
-Recent work is production AI assistants and the product layer around blockchain systems.
+  I build software products where product decisions, the interface, and the model or chain underneath have to work as one thing.
+Recent work spans production AI assistants and the product layer around blockchain systems.
 15+ years across TypeScript, React, Next.js, and cloud.
 Fluent in English, Spanish, Portuguese, and Italian.
 highlights:
+  - 12+ years building 0→1 products for startups and growth-stage teams
+  - Led engineering for Wink, Costa Rica's first neobank, from architecture to launch
-  - Shipped a production AI legal assistant with voice, chat, and retrieval in React Native
+  - Tuned a production AI legal assistant for attorney tone, gender, and persona, improving speed and optimizing tool calling in React Native
   - Built wallets, token flows, auctions, and trading interfaces across EVM and Antelope
-  - Led engineering for Wink, Costa Rica's first neobank, from architecture to launch
 skills:
   - label: Languages
     keywords: TypeScript, JavaScript, Solidity, SQL